openedx/edx-proctoring/docs/system-overview.rst

 - `edx-proctoring template logic <https://github.com/edx/edx-proctoring/blob/78976d93ab6ca5206f259dc420d2f45818fe636c/edx_proctoring/api.py#L1912>`_
 - `edx-proctoring interstitial templates <https://github.com/edx/edx-proctoring/tree/323ea43acbd6f12d5131546e8648dedff719bf9e/edx_proctoring/templates>`_

-JavaScript Message API and Worker
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A set of functions called by edX courseware to emit messages based on changing exam states.
-These messages may be handled by a JS worker specific to the proctoring provider.
-That worker is included as part of the the provider's python plugin and will interface directly with the proctoring software running on the learner's machine.
-Exam state will transition forward only after these messages have been successfully handled.
-However, if a provider does not have a worker interface configured there will be no direct communication between edX courseware and the proctoring client.

-Message Interface: `exam_action_handler.js <https://github.com/edx/edx-proctoring/blob/master/edx_proctoring/static/proctoring/js/exam_action_handler.js>`_

-Example worker: `proctortrack_custom.js <https://github.com/joshivj/edx-proctoring-proctortrack/blob/master/edx_proctoring_proctortrack/static/proctortrack_custom.js>`_

 edx-proctoring
 ^^^^^^^^^^^^^^
 Python plugin that handles the bulk of edX's proctoring logic.
 It hosts the models for proctored